 - Closer focusing - 1.64 feet at the 70mm end and 3.28 at the 200mm end.

 - Exceptional Weather Sealing (same pro-level as F mount counterpart)

 - Improved overall image quality from center to edge to edge

 The biggest question for many DSLR users who are migrating to the S lenses?
-If you already own the legacy F mount 70-200mm is this really worth the upgrade.
-For me, I am fully moving to the S lenses when they become available because the S lenses are superior, and knowing Nikon is rumored to be working on the next iteration of a Z7 replacement having pro-level features so I want to be ready when the time comes.
+If you already own the legacy F mount 70-200mm, is this really worth the upgrade?
+For me, I am fully moving to the S lenses when they become available because the S lenses are superior, and knowing Nikon is rumored to be working on the next iteration of a Z7 replacement having pro-level features.
+Hence, I want to be ready when the time comes.